Multiplying Disciple-Makers

 And whosoever doth not bear his cross, and come after me, cannot be my disciple.

-Jesus explains that His ministry is like building a tower and making sure you have the materials to build it, meaning He can complete His work with faithful disciples.
+Jesus explains that His ministry is like building a tower and making sure you have the materials to build it, meaning He can complete His work of reaching the world with faithful disciples.

-8) The Journey discipleship lessons carefully help you properly train the disciple.
+The Journey discipleship lessons carefully help you properly train disciples

-The reason to evaluate the disciple is that we are training them to be a disciple-maker who will have their own disciple.
+The lessons have strategic points where we evaluate the disciple, and the reason is that we are training them to be a disciple-maker who will have their own disciple.

 We want to strengthen their faith and perhaps prepare them for full-time ministry if the Lord calls them.

-And there are two key indicators that it might not be the right time for a disciple: number one is an inconsistency in meeting and two, failing to do their Daily in the Word assignments, which is explained in the lesson two.
+Number one is an inconsistency in meeting and two, failing to do their Daily in the Word assignments, which is explained in lesson two.

 In such cases, we pause meeting with the disciple and arrange to pray together periodically, reassuring them that they can resume when they're ready.